-Land Release is the process of applying all reasonable effort to identify or better define Confirmed Hazardous Areas (CHA) and remove all suspicion of mines/ERW through non-technical survey, technical survey and clearance using an evidence based and document approach.
-The criteria for "all reasonable effort" shall be defined by the National Mine Action Authority (NMAA).
+in the context of mine action, the term describes the process of applying "all reasonable effort" to identify, define, and remove all presence and suspicion of Explosive Ordnance through non-technical survey, technical survey and/or clearance.
+The criteria for "all reasonable effort" shall be defined by the NMAA.